Director of Music Ministry

 • Meets with the family to coordinate the funeral liturgy, choice of readings and music.

-• Makes sure that liturgical and diocesan norms are fully implemented.
+• Ensure that universal liturgical and diocesan norms are fully implemented.

 • Communicates promptly to the celebrant the choice of music and readings, as well as other relevant family information.

-• Makes sure that families receive important information ahead of time regarding policies, music and readings.
+• Ensure that families receive important information ahead of time regarding policies, music and readings.

 • Is the person on call for funeral requests during the weekend.